“This page contains affiliate links. If you click one of the product links, I’ll receive a commission. No additional charges for you!”

 It’s an excellent way to camouflage the harsh line of demarcation which is most prominent during the initial few months of growing out gray hair.

 Here are a few inspirational pictures of the silver sisters who applied semi-permanent colors on their hair in their creative way to deal with the skunk line…

 It’s quite common to see the yellowness in the dyed part of the hair which emerges after the dye starts fading after a few months of growing out the silver roots.

-Though silver shampoos are a way to tone down the brassiness, temporary colours can be a fun way to hide the discoloration.
+Though silver shampoos are a way to tone down the brassiness, temporary colours can be a fun way to hide the discolouration.

-Down below are pictures of some silver sisters who preferred playing with colors to deal with the brassy hair…
+Down below are pictures of some silver sisters who preferred playing with colours to deal with the brassy hair…

 Disguise the Damage:

 Hair color lightening formulas generally damage the dyed part of the hair, as what some of the silver sisters go through while getting highlights or blending done at home or salon.

 Using hot tools at high temperatures is also one of the causes of damage that is irreversible and many of the women end up getting a haircut to get rid of the damage.

 Using semi-permanent colors can be an excellent idea to deal with the damage without compromising the length of the hair.